ndan0/CompassUTD/readme.md

 DEGREE_SEARCH_ID = `REPLACE`
 ```

-5. Now you should be able to run the project locally in `ai_sandbox.ipynb`.
+5. Now you should be able to run the project locally in `train-and-finetune/ai_sandbox.ipynb`.

 6. If you would like to run the FastAPI server.
 Run the following commands in the terminal.